codelikeabhi/Kidney-Disease-Classification/README.md

-# Kidney Disease Prediction Using Images
+# Kidney Disease Prediction Using CT Scan Images

 # How to run?